raspberrypilearning/flower-generator/en/step_8.md

 ## Flower patterns

-You can also use your `draw flower`{:class="blockmoreblocks"} block to create neat flower patterns.
+You can also use your `draw flower`{:class="block3myblocks"} block to create neat flower patterns.

 --- task ---